How Art Benefits Your Mental Well-being

 And let's squash the perfection myth.
 You don't have to create a masterpiece whenever you pick up a brush.
 It's about the process, the feelings it stirs, and how it helps your mind find its happy place.

 Also, you don't need an art therapist to enjoy the benefits.
 We are all hardwired to express ourselves.
 Art is a playground with endless swings.
-Painting, sketching, doodling, even making funky crafts - they're all part of the art party.
+Painting, sketching, doodling, and even making funky crafts are all part of the art party.

 Let's dive into the brilliant ways art gives your mind a high-five and turns you into a healthier version of yourself!